This makes it perfect for many trucks that need the bed liner protected and also look good at the same time.

 Adhesive Promoter spray on Amazon

-The Prep work is the most important part of the install since if not done right the spray will not stick to the surface.
+The Prep work is the most important part of the process since if not done right the spray will not stick to the surface.

 Doing the Prep work requires getting the surface very clean and sanding.